Elite Iron Offers the Innovative Revolution Bipod Panning Model

-U.S.A. -(AmmoLand.com)- Elite Iron, the premier designer, and manufacturer of professional-grade firearms equipment and accessories is proud to offer their innovative Revolution Bipod Panning Model.
+U.S.A. –-(AmmoLand.com)- Elite Iron, a premier designer and manufacturer of professional-grade firearms equipment and accessories, is proud to offer their innovative Revolution Bipod Panning Model.

 Elite Iron has chosen only the highest quality components, resulting in reliable product strength.
 With no exposed springs or cheaply made stamped parts, the Revolution Bipod Panning Model‘s legs and tube stems are made of 7075 aluminum.
 The leg locks are made from 17-4 heat-treated material and the hidden springs are made from 316 stainless steel.